 Damario Solomon Simmons is an attorney, professor and professional speaker and commentator.
 He is a proud member of Oklahoma’s premier full-service law firm, Riggs Abney and a legislative liasion for Oklahoma’s Premier think tank, the Oklahoma Policy Institute.
 He is a sought-after public speaker and educator with prolific knowledge of the rights of African-Americans.

-Damario has successfully represented client in federal, state, tribal, and administrative courts, including litigating for Black Creek “Freedmen” tribal citizenship rights.
-He also served as an integral member of the legal team — including famed attorneys Johnnie Cochrane and Charles J. Ogletree — who fought to obtain human rights and reparations for the survivors of the 1921 Tulsa Race Riot.
+He has successfully represented clients in federal, state, tribal, and administrative courts, including litigating for Black Creek “Freedmen” tribal citizenship rights.
+He also served as an integral member of the legal team who fought to obtain human rights and reparations for the survivors of the 1921 Tulsa Race Riot which included famed attorneys Johnnie Cochrane and Charles J. Ogletree.
 Solomon-Simmons’ work on the 1921 case earned him an invitation to testify before the Congressional Black Caucus.

-Damario is passionately in love with his high school sweetheart and wife, Mia, and they live in Tulsa, Oklahoma.
+Damario is married to his high school sweetheart, Mia, and resides in Tulsa, Oklahoma.